Faculty Personnel Policies

 to be realized if the candidate is to be considered for tenure.
 A

-statement of procedures for the handling of Three-year Evaluations of
+statement of procedures for the handling of Third-year Evaluations of probationary faculty is available on the Provost's Office website.

 - During the first semester of the academic year, new faculty